Jackson-Wheeler/chapGPT-console/README.md

 # ChatGPT Console Application
-.NET core C# application that allows the user to interact with chatGPT.
+.NET core C# application that allows the user to interact with ChatGPT.
 Utilizes OpenAI API.

+Simply type any prompt/question you desire and ChatGPT will answer you, directly in the console!
+Then, when you are done, simply enter "quit".

+Note, in one session your chat history is remembered, so you can give ChatGPT follow up prompts!

 # NOTE
 A file named "App.config" must be added in the console_app directory with the following content & your api_key: